young-kcd/firebird/doc/README.isql_enhancements.txt

-Isql enhancements in Firebird v5.
+Isql enhancements in Firebird v4.0.1.
 ---------------------------------

 10) SET EXEC_PATH_DISPLAY BLR/OFF

 Retrieves the execution path of a DML statement formatted as BLR text.

+It requires server v4.0.1 or greater to work.

 Warning: this feature is very tied to engine internals and its usage is discouraged if you do not understand very well how these internals are subject to change between